kristiania-kws2100-2024/kws2100-publishing-a-map-application-Hedgehog1991/README.md

 - [ x] Include verification with Prettier and Typescript in the build process
 - [ x] Avoid pushing bad commits by adding a Husky git hook
 - [ x] Include a link to their deployed GitHub Pages site
-- [ ] Receive a code review from the other part of their team
+- [ x] Receive a code review from the other part of their team

 ## Features